 In cases where an applicant can supply evidence that aligns completely with the requirements of the unit or qualification applied for, Asset College can issue the relevant Qualification or Statement of Attainment without the candidate requiring further training/assessment.

 Why should I undertake RPL instead of studying the course?

-RPL is not a suitable pathway for everyone looking to gain a qualification.
+RPL is not a suitable pathway for everyone.
 It is suitable for individuals who have knowledge, skills and experience that is at the same or higher level than the qualification outcome.
 For example, a General Manager of an organisation who has extensive leadership experience but no formal leadership qualifications would be an ideal candidate to undertake a Graduate Diploma of Strategic Leadership through an RPL pathway.